adafruit/Adafruit_CircuitPython_AzureIoT/README.rst

 Usage Example
 =============

-Create an instance of an Azure IoT Hub:
+Create an instance of an Azure IoT Hub (you'll need your SAS Token).

 .. code-block:: python